FAQ & Reports

 For Shapefiles, please kindly contact email@example.com

 We are committed to obtaining RSPO certification for our plantations and therefore carry out robust due diligence prior to development.
 Of land originally allocated in 2010, two concessions totalling 31,890 hectares were ruled entirely unsuitable for certified palm based on results of our agronomic, social and environmental due diligence (not included in the above table), and returned without reserve to the Republic of Gabon.
-Furthermore, across our three plantations in the regions of Kango (Awala plantation) and Mouila (Lots 1, 2 and 3), as a result of our HCV assessments, Olam identified 50,000 hectares suitable for development and more than 55,000 hectares which will be conserved.
+Across our four plantations in the regions of Kango (Awala plantation) and Mouila (Lots 1, 2 and 3), as a result of our HCV assessments, Olam identified 50,000 hectares suitable for development and more than 55,000 hectares which will be proactively conserved.
 Olam is working with the Government to help inform its National Land Use Plan in order to avoid agronomically unsuitable, HCV or high carbon stock lands, since these should be reserved for other uses such as conservation, traditional activities or forestry.

 Olam Palm has invested substantial time and resources completing a high level of agronomic, environmental and social due diligence prior to commencing plantation development as per the requirements of RSPO’s New Plantings Procedures and Gabon’s national regulations.
 Our partners, the Republic of Gabon, are also committed to a strongly held belief in conservation embodied by one of the three pillars of the country’s strategy known as ‘Green Gabon’, and have committed at the highest level to producing a Land Use Plan that avoids primary forests, High Carbon Stock forests, HCV ecosystems (Gabon declaration to the UNFCCC, 2015).
 Therefore, criteria such as identifying high conservation value areas and developing a management plan to ensure the implementation and consistent monitoring of social and environmental commitments are a mandatory part of the process.